MohammadrezaKoolani/EXPERIMENTAL-ROBOTICS-LABORATORY_Assignment_2/README.md

 catkin_make
 ```

-This process establishes the catkin_ws folder, initializes it with a src directory for your packages, and runs catkin_make to configure the workspace.
+This process establishes the RosBot_ws folder, initializes it with a src directory for your packages, and runs catkin_make to configure the workspace.
 After executing these commands, your workspace will include devel and build directories.
 The devel directory contains several setup.*sh scripts.

 ## Configure the ROS Environment: